 Alcohol is one of the most culturally embedded products that is commonly used in our society.
-The popularity and oblivious innocence of drinking a glass of wine every evening, or a can of beer with friends on the weekend, makes us easily forget about the overall negative consequences of alcohol on body and mind.
+The popularity and oblivious innocence of drinking a glass of wine every evening, a can of beer with friends on the weekend, or grabbing your ID (if you need to get hold of one, you can see reviews here about a service that can help you with this) and heading to a club for a few drinks after work, makes us easily forget about the overall negative consequences of alcohol on body and mind.
 In fact, we might even end up treating using alcohol like every other everyday activity, especially when it accompanies social gatherings.

 Don’t let alcohol fool you, though; it’s a drug just like all the other products that make you easily dependent.
 And just like all the other drugs, it’s not good for you or the people around you, especially when used long-term or overused.

 With this realization, more and more people decide to give up alcohol temporarily, aiming for a healthier diet and lifestyle.
 This isn’t without reason, as there are multiple various benefits of taking up such a responsible decision.
 Here are several: